New Report Ranks Washington Hospitals on Quality, Patient Experience, and Cost

-SEATTLE, May 22, 2018 – The Washington Health Alliance today released the first report in the state to publicly combine scores on quality, patient experience, and cost for Washington hospitals.
+SEATTLE – The Washington Health Alliance today released the first report in the state to publicly combine scores on quality, patient experience, and cost for Washington hospitals.
 Ranking these three elements allows the public and health care stakeholders to view the extraordinary pattern of variation in hospital value across Washington state.

 The Hospital Value Report ranks 48 hospitals in Washington and challenges the popular belief that higher prices always translate into better care and outcomes.

 “When considering where to go for health care, you may actually get better quality at a lower-cost hospital,” said Nancy Giunto, executive director of the Washington Health Alliance.
 “In fact, the majority of hospitals that have a high quality ranking also rank below average in cost.
 This is an important finding in the report and a critical message for health care consumers in Washington: Higher quality does not have to cost more.”

 When ranked by quality, the three highest scoring hospitals in the report are:

 The report looked at 13 indicators that measure health care quality, comprised of mortality rates and patient safety indicators, developed by the U.S. Agency for Healthcare Research and Quality (AHRQ).
 For patient experience, the report uses patient-reported ratings from the most widely used hospital patient experience survey – the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS).